RadekVyM/SimpleToolkit/docs/SimpleToolkit.Core/Popover.md

 ### `IsAnimated`

-Show and hide animations of a popover can be disabled using the `IsAnimated` boolean property.
-If we set the property to `true`, animations are enabled, otherwise disabled.
+Show and hide animations of a popover are animated by default but can be disabled via `IsAnimated`.
+Note that on Android, changing `IsAnimated` while the popover is open has no effect.